TDanielVS/CODES/cloning vehaviour/README.md

 -	Activate your conda environment.
 -	Get the data set from the simulator recorder interface.
 -	Train the model using Train.py source code.
--	Run the drive.py script in order to test your trained model.
+-	Run the drive.py script in order to test your trained model on the simulator.